-Many thanks to John Uhlemann, Alex Markovic, Yves Moreau, and Joe Graziosi for their valuable contributions to the update of this post.
+Many thanks to John Uhlemann, Alex Markovic, Yves Moreau, and Joe Graziosi for their valuable contributions to this post.

 Damat Halayı translates as Groom Dance, and indeed it is a popular dance at Turkish weddings.
 It is also popular in general – as a party dance, and a children’s dance taught in schools.
 Most Turks think of it as a dance from Trakya (European Turkey); some Trakyans say it comes from Bulgaria, though I can find no similar dance in Bulgaria.
 How it became so popular is a bit of a mystery, for it doesn’t seem to contain the kind of music or moves one associates with Turkey, especially the clapping.